How to Pass Numerical Reasoning Tests? (2024 Essential Tips)

 Numerical estimation questions target evaluating your estimating ability, which is also a part of mental math skills.
 Estimation questions involve making quick and accurate estimates under the pressure of time without a calculator.
 This is critical for clerical and administrative positions, and also jobs in craft and technical fields.

 One important thing to keep in mind when doing estimation is not to waste time calculating the exact answer.
 Depending on the instructions, you can decide how much you should round up each number before making estimations.
-In most cases, the instruction tells you to look for the closest answer; therefore, your estimating calculation should be within a small margin of error.

 The only way to reach a balance between accuracy and speed for these types of questions is through practice, although it might take some time.
 By practicing, you can figure out your compromising point between speed and accuracy.